urancon/cardiGAN/README.md

 ## About the dataset

-We are using the CAMUS (Cardiac Acquisitions for Multi-structure Ultrasound Segmentation) dataset and consists of clinical exams from 500 patients, acquired at the University Hospital of St Etienne (France).
+We are using the CAMUS (Cardiac Acquisitions for Multi-structure Ultrasound Segmentation) dataset.
+It consists of clinical exams from 500 patients, acquired at the University Hospital of St Etienne (France).

 The dataset is available [here](https://www.creatis.insa-lyon.fr/Challenge/camus/databases.html), and there is currently a [challenge](http://camus.creatis.insa-lyon.fr/challenge/#challenges) running on it.
 It has the following architecture: